docsnyder/grails-jesque/readme.md

     * add ability to remove delayed jobs
     * only stop scheduler thread if it has been started
     * log args of executing job
+* 1.3.1-UBERALL
+    * statically compile JesqueService and GrailsJesqueJobFactory
+    * update to jesque:2.1.6-UBERALL

 License
 -------